Report abuse or concerns about an adult

 - If a crime has been committed, we will work with the police

 - Being available to offer support in the future

-All safeguarding matters will be dealt with confidentially.
-However, if the issues concern evidence of a crime, or unacceptable risk, this may be shared with the appropriate authorities.
+All matters will be handled confidentially.
+However, if the issues concern evidence of a crime or unacceptable risk, this may be shared with the appropriate authorities.